 26 Jul How Long Does Ecstasy Stay in Your System?

 Ecstasy is an illegal street drug also referred to as XTC, STP, Adam, or Molly depending on how it’s marketed and distributed.
 The official name for ecstasy is MDMA, a synthetic psychoactive substance, which is known mostly for its euphoric effects.
 It does not have any accepted medical use and can easily be abused.
-Over the decades, especially the ‘90s, ecstasy has been known as and used as the “club drug” because of its popularity at raves to purportedly enhance the experience for young adults.
+Over the decades, especially the ‘90s, ecstasy tablets have been known as and used as the “club drug” because of its popularity at raves to purportedly enhance the experience for young adults.